futrime/lip/docs/quickstart.md

 ## Next Steps

 You can read pages under Commands directory to get more detailed descriptions of Lip commands.
+If you are a creator and want to publish your tooth, you can read [this tutorial](tutorials/create_a_lip_tooth.md) to learn how to do it.